 B-2 missions can extend beyond 30 hours, requiring extensive crew support features:

 Crew Rest Area: Behind the cockpit seats, a small rest area includes a cot, toilet, and space for movement.
-One crew member can rest while the other maintains watch—essential for maintaining alertness over marathon missions.
+One crew member can rest while the other maintains watch.

 Environmental Control: Pressurization maintains comfortable cabin altitude throughout extended high-altitude cruise.
-Temperature control compensates for the varying conditions encountered during missions spanning multiple climate zones.
+Temperature control compensates for varying conditions.

 Ejection System: Despite the aircraft’s value, the B-2 includes ejection seats for both crew members.
-The ejection sequence accounts for the unique challenges of escaping a flying wing at high altitude and airspeed.
+The sequence accounts for unique challenges of escaping a flying wing at high altitude.

 Weapons Delivery Interface

-The B-2 can deliver both nuclear and conventional weapons, requiring cockpit systems that handle both mission types:
+The B-2 can deliver both nuclear and conventional weapons, requiring cockpit systems handling both mission types:

-Conventional Weapons: The B-2’s bomb bays can accommodate up to 80 500-pound bombs or 16 2,000-pound precision-guided weapons.
+Conventional Weapons: The bomb bays accommodate up to 80 500-pound bombs or 16 2,000-pound precision-guided weapons.
 The weapons management system displays available weapons, selected targets, and delivery parameters.

-GPS-Guided Munitions: The B-2 was optimized for GPS-guided weapons like JDAM (Joint Direct Attack Munition).
-Target coordinates can be loaded before takeoff or updated via satellite link during flight, with the cockpit displays showing engagement solutions.
+GPS-Guided Munitions: The B-2 was optimized for GPS-guided weapons like JDAM.
+Target coordinates can be loaded before takeoff or updated via satellite link during flight.

 Training and Simulation

-B-2 pilots undergo extensive training before ever entering the real cockpit:
+B-2 pilots undergo extensive training before entering the real cockpit:

-B-2 Weapons System Trainer: Full-motion simulators at Whiteman Air Force Base replicate the cockpit experience with extraordinary fidelity.
-Pilots can practice everything from routine flights to complex combat scenarios without risking the actual aircraft.
+B-2 Weapons System Trainer: Full-motion simulators at Whiteman Air Force Base replicate the cockpit with extraordinary fidelity.
+Pilots practice everything from routine flights to complex combat scenarios.

-Continuous Training: Even experienced B-2 pilots spend significant time in simulators.
-The aircraft’s limited numbers and high operational tempo make simulator training essential for maintaining proficiency.
+Continuous Training: Even experienced pilots spend significant time in simulators.
+The aircraft’s limited numbers make simulator training essential for maintaining proficiency.

 Future Evolution